Aissac/radiant-globalize2-paperclipped-extension/readme.md

 Requires Radiant >= 0.8.
 Tested on Radiant 0.9 RC1.

+Check out a screencast [presenting the Globalize2 extension][rcp] and one on [compatibility issues][rcc], which covers this extension.

 Features
 ---

 * Provides the ability to translate Paperclipped assets (title and caption) using the Radiant admin interface.
 * Altered Paperclipped Radius Tags which take into account the locale

+Important Notice!
+---

+The git branches of this repository hold stable versions of the extension for older versions of Radiant CMS.
+For example the _0.8_ branch is compatible with Radiant 0.8.

+To checkout one of these branches:

+    git clone git://github.com/Aissac/radiant-globalize2-paperclipped-extension.git vendor/extensions/globalize2_paperclipped
+    cd vendor/extensions/globalize2_paperclipped
+    git checkout -b <branch-name> origin/<remote-branch-name>

+As an example, if you're working on Radiant 0.8 you will need to checkout the 0.8 branch:

+    cd vendor/extensions/globalize2_paperclipped
+    git checkout -b my_branch origin/0.8

 Installation
 ---